-2.7 Communication with parents/carers
+2.6 Communication with parents/carers

-- 2.7.1 Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties in the school websites. - 2.7.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency, unless the circumstances preclude this action. - 2.7.3 Discuss with Children's Social Care if the school / college believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime (further guidance on this can be found in the Effective Support for Children and Families in Cambridgeshire and Peterborough). - 2.7.4 Record what discussions have taken place with parents/carers or if a decision has been made not to discuss it with parents/carers, the rationale must be recorded.
+- 2.6.1 Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties in the school website. - 2.6.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency, unless the circumstances preclude this action. - 2.6.3 Discuss with Children's Social Care if the school believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime (further guidance on this can be found in the Effective Support for Children and Families in Cambridgeshire and Peterborough). - 2.6.4 Record what discussions have taken place with parents/carers or if a decision has been made not to discuss it with parents/carers, for example if the school believes that notifying parents/carers could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime, the rationale must be recorded.
 Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence.